Look Inside The Corfu Holiday Home Featured In Amanda & Alan’s Greek Job

 When Will Amanda & Alan’s Greek Job Air?

-Sticking to tradition, Amanda & Alan’s Greek Job will air at the start of the year – with the first episode dropping on BBC One in the evening on Friday 2 January 2026.
-There will be eight episodes in total, and it’s expected they’ll stream on the following dates:
+Sticking to tradition, Amanda & Alan’s Greek Job will air at the start of the year – the first episode dropped on BBC One on Friday 2 January 2026.
+There will be eight episodes in total, and it’s expected they’ll air on the following dates:

 How To Stream

 If you can’t tune in, don’t worry.
-Episodes of Amanda & Alan’s Greek Job will be available on BBC iPlayer after they’ve aired on TV, meaning you can catch up at any time.
+All episodes of Amanda & Alan’s Greek Job are now available to stream on BBC iPlayer, meaning you can catch up at any time.
 Watch here.

 And while you wait for the next instalment in Amanda and Alan’s multiverse of (home) madness, why not stream its predecessors?
 Series 1 and 2 of Amanda & Alan’s Italian Job and series 1 of Amanda & Alan’s Spanish Job are both streaming on BBC iPlayer.